 Homeowners may hear a repeated banging noise when flushing a toilet or turning on the faucet.
 This occurrence is known as a “water hammer.”
 The name is derived from the sound it makes, which resembles that of hammer against metal.
 What is the cause and should you be worried?
+The Cause

 Water hammering is typically due to a sudden rush of water causing the pipes to bang against the wall.
 The water rush followed by the valve closing causes an abrupt momentum loss in the water flow.
 Any loose pipe then jerks from its location.